citusdata/citus_docs/develop/append.rst

 While Citus' most common use cases involve hash data distribution, it can also distribute timeseries data across a variable number of shards by their order in time.
-This section provides a short reference to loading, deleting, and maninpulating timeseries data.
+This section provides a short reference to loading, deleting, and manipulating timeseries data.

 As the name suggests, append based distribution is more suited to append-only use cases.
 This typically includes event based data